Frequently Asked Questions Pertaining To:

 Release of my Student Account Information

 Tax Credit for Tuition and Qualified Expenses 1098-T Form

 A Student Accounts hold is placed when there is a past due or outstanding balance.
 Other University departments may place holds for specific departmental reasons.
 For more information, and to find out which department has placed the hold, please call Student Accounts at (509)-963-3546 or log into MyCWU.

-If you have not signed up for direct deposit, your refund will be issued as a paper check and will be mailed to the Mail/Preferred address you have in MyCWU, as of the date the refund was posted your account.
-If you do not have a Mail/Preferred address, your refund will be mailed to your Home/Permanent address.
+If you have not signed up for direct deposit, your refund will be issued as a paper check and will be mailed to the Mail/Preferred address or Home address you have in MyCWU.
 Refunds are mailed within 2 days of the date they are posted to your account.
 Please allow several days for the United States Postal Service (USPS) to deliver your refund.